-- Understand the physical and chemical behavior of matter
+- establish an understanding of the physical and chemical behavior of matter

-- the ability to think logically and clearly
+- develop the ability to think logically and clearly

-- critically evaluating experimental data and the scientific literature
+- critically evaluating experimental data and scientific literature

-- personal disciplines such as organization and time management
+- improve personal disciplines such as organization and time management

 Chemistry and biochemistry form the core of the physical and life sciences.
-As a result, the Department is expected to play a central role in the transmission, expansion and application of knowledge.
-To fulfill this responsibilty we:
+As a result, the Department is expected to play a central role in the transmission, expansion and application of knowledge, which we achieve through:

-- promote a scholarly climate conducive to intellectual growth
+- promotion of a scholarly climate conducive to intellectual growth

-- offer graduate programs that are highly regarded
+- offering graduate programs that are highly regarded

-- foster significant research and scholarly activities in chemistry, biochemistry and interdisciplinary fields.
+- fostering significant research and scholarly activities in chemistry, biochemistry and interdisciplinary fields.